doomvox/raku-study/notes/meeting_2021oct24.md

                 1.  have issue number already: #765

-                2.  using gh (gnome-terminal, not emacs shell):
+                2.  using gh (in the gnome-terminal, not emacs shell):

                     ```sh
                     gh pr create --title "new test of multi-dispatch with where clauses" --body "Fixes #765"